CommWebTeam/en_to_fr_mapper/README.md

 #### 3. Different positioning of text around tags

-Sometimes, the tags may be the same in both documents, but the text is positioned around them differently so that one document has extra tags.
+Sometimes, the tags may be the same in both documents, but the text is positioned around these tags differently so that one document has extra rows of content.

 For example, the English document may have the following html: